fredhopp/flip-flop-prompter/README.md

 ## 🙏 Acknowledgments

-- Built with Python and Tkinter
+- Built with Python, PySide6 (Qt), and legacy Tkinter support
+- Modern GUI powered by Qt framework via PySide6
 - LLM integration powered by Ollama
 - Inspired by the need for better AI prompt tools
 - Community feedback and contributions